berkeley-stat159/project-delta/code/utils/README.md

 This directory contains prewritten functions that can be imported into and used in subsequent scripts.
 These utilities include:
-- `stat_utils`: Contains functions useful in common statistical analyses. can calculate the correlation coefficient of the conditional gain, conditional loss, or distance from indifference with respect to signal strengths for each voxel.
+- `stat_utils`: Contains functions that are useful in many common statistical
+- analyses.
 - `diagnostics`: Contains a collection of utility functions to perform diagnostics on fMRI data.
 - `hrf`: Contains a function that computes the canonical hemodynamic response